-The minimum course load required to maintain full-time graduate status during the regular semester is 9 credit hours.
+The minimum course load required to maintain full-time graduate status during a regular term is 9 credit hours.
 Twelve hours is considered the ordinary maximum; permission to exceed this limit must be sought from the Vice President for Academic Affairs.

-It is possible for a graduate student to take some undergraduate courses and maintain graduate student standing.
+It is possible for a graduate student to take undergraduate courses and maintain graduate student standing.
 Consult a graduate academic advisor and the Office of Financial Aid.